 Begin by painting the sheets of newspaper…one side at a time.
 A good tip is to have plenty of water mixed with the paint, this way your paint will spread further.
 Be careful not to soak through the paper, or it might rip.
 Let the first side dry and then paint the other side of the paper.
 Painting both sides of the paper will make it so your pumpkins don’t curl up.
 Another tip, since the pumpkins will have faces, try and look for areas of the newspaper that has lots of words…not pictures…which will compete with the faces your kids paint on.

 Pile up your pumpkins and decide how many you want to add faces to.
 We did about half the pumpkins – feel free to do them all.
-Use the black paint to create your jack-o-lanterns.
+Use black paint to create your jack-o-lanterns.
 Set them aside to dry.

-Okay, now it’s time to string the garland.
-You have two choices – the easiest way to create the garland is to simply tape the pumpkins onto a length of string.
+Okay, now it’s time to stringing the Halloween pumpkin garland.
+You have two choices – the easiest way to create the garland is to simply tape the pumpkins onto a length of the string.
 Easy peasy.
 However, if you want the garland to last for many years to come, then using a needle is your best bet.
 Cut a long length of string and tie a knot in one end…this will hold the last pumpkin in place.
 Feed the string through the needle and poke the needle through the top of each pumpkin.

-* Tape the end of the string together, if you’re having a hard time feeding it through the eye of the needle.
+* Tape the end of the string together if you’re having a hard time feeding it through the eye of the needle.
 Feed the pumpkins on the string and position wherever you like – close together or further apart.
 We made two styles of garland – one that can hand vertically and one that can be strung horizontally.

-When the garlands are complete it’s time to hang them up.
+When the pumpkin garlands are complete it’s time to hang them up.
 We taped ours to the very top of our wall and let them dangle down the wall.
-We also draped our across our big mirror and down our staircase railing.
+We also draped them across our big mirror and down our staircase railing.
 These pumpkin garlands are so adorable and will hang beautifully all autumn long.

 Play a game of Halloween Would You Rather with the kids